HarryRosen/analytics-shiny-sample/README.md

 # Feature Request

-The features are suggested routes for a developer to have tasks around what could be done to improve the app's usability.
-If you have other features you'd prefer to make, create an issue and see about implementing it into your submission.
+The features are suggested routes for a developer to have tasks around what could be done to improve the app's utility for the audience.

+**If you have other features you'd prefer to make, create an issue and see about implementing it into your submission.**

 The following is a suggested list of tasks we think the app could use in it's current state:
 *NOTE: It is NOT required to complete all feature requests listed below*

 1. Add a feature to the `2_clean.R` script that pertains to geography (`Country`).
-(ETA: 5 minutes)
+(ETA: < 30 minutes)

 2. Add a visualization of a weekly trend by country with UI that controls the date range and the country selection.
-(ETA: 30 minutes) Consider: [`timetk`](https://github.com/business-science/timetk)
+(ETA: < 1 hour) Consider: [`timetk`](https://github.com/business-science/timetk)
-3. Include a `datatable()` that has the option to export the country performance into a `.csv` or `.xlsx` file  (ETA: 20 minutes)
+3. Include a `datatable()` that has the option to export the country performance into a `.csv` or `.xlsx` file  (ETA:  < 1 hour)

 4. Convert a piece of UI into a module in the Shiny code.
 See the `modules/select.R` code for an example.
-(ETA: 10 minutes)
+(ETA:  < 1 hour)

 5. Add a tooltip to a visualization or piece of UI to help the user navigate the application.
-(ETA: 5 minutes)
+(ETA:  < 30 minutes)

-BONUS: Complete all features requested above (ETA: 1 hour)
+BONUS: Complete all features requested above (ETA:  < 3 hours)

 **EXTRA:** Flex your shiny skills by providing a useful insight for an audience of the executive team to review their e-commerce sales performance.
-Use your submission to support your claims (ETA: 20 - 60 minutes)
+Use your submission to support your claims

 ### What are we looking for